 So in 2007, Woods Martin started I Live Here I Give Here (ILHIGH), a nonprofit whose mission is to make Austin the number one most charitable city in America through a combination of marketing, nonprofit training, mentorship and fundraising.
 In 2013, ILHIGH launched Amplify Austin, a 24-hour online giving event that doubled its goal and raised $2 million for local nonprofits.
-The annual event has since raised more than $54 million —including a record $11.2 million for 746 Austin area nonprofits just last week.
+The annual event has since raised more than $9.9 million — for more than 700 Austin area nonprofits just last week.

-Other cities around the country have similar endeavors that replicate the idea of Giving Tuesday, including The Big Give in San Antonio ($20 million in five years); North Texas Giving Day ($240 million over 10 years); and GiveMN in Minnesota ($200 million in 10 years); and Alexandria’s Spring2ACTion ($8 million in seven years).
+Other cities around the country have similar endeavors that replicate the idea of Giving Tuesday, including The Big Give in San Antonio ($35 million since 2014); North Texas Giving Day ($503 million since 2009); and GiveMN in Minnesota ($300 million since 2019); and Alexandria’s Spring2ACTion.

-A decade after ILHIGH launched, Austin still has a ways to go to catch up to its Texas peers.
-But in the latest Chronicle rankings from 2017, the city had moved up to 33rd on the list of giving regions.
-And there’s reason to think that ranking will keep rising.
-Lucchesi says that some 30 to 40 percent of donors through Amplify Austin are first time givers to the nonprofits they support, and that the majority give under $50 — a number well within reach for most residents.
+Fifteen years after ILHIGH launched, Austin still has a ways to go to catch up to its Texas peers.
+But the project has elevated the level of giving: Lucchesi says that some 30 to 40 percent of donors through Amplify Austin are first time givers to the nonprofits they support, and that the majority give under $50 — a number well within reach for most residents.
 Most promising: Around 30 percent of donors each year are under 35.

 “A large part of our mission is connecting young people to philanthropy,” says Lucchesi.
 “We know that if people start giving before the age of 45, they’ll keep giving for the rest of their life.
 That was a key component that was missing in our community.”

 When it comes to philanthropy in Philadelphia, there is much that is missing — in particular, well, philanthropy.
-According to the Chronicle’s 2017 rankings, we are 43rd in the country out of the 50 largest regions when it comes to giving, with just 2.5 percent of our adjusted gross income going to charity.
-That is well below the national average.
+According to the Chronicle’s most recent 2017 rankings, we are 43rd in the country out of the 50 largest regions when it comes to giving, with just 2.5 percent of our adjusted gross income going to charity.
+A more recent ranking, with different measures, has us at 33.
 And this is despite the other nagging statistic in which we are number one in the country: The level of poverty, which afflicts 25 percent of our urban population.

 There are various theories about why that is — everything from our dearth of corporate headquarters to our founding Quaker values — but none of those theories provides a clear way forward.
 Which is not to say people aren’t trying to jumpstart local giving in Philly.
-Probably the closest thing we have here to Amplify Austin is Global Citizen 365, which each year brings together an impressive 150,000 Philadelphians for the largest MLK Day of Service in the country.
+The pandemic saw a flood of giving — monetarily and otherwise — within our community.
+And Global Citizen 365, which each year brings together an impressive 150,000 Philadelphians for the largest MLK Day of Service in the country.

 “Fundraising can’t just be transactional,” Kligerman notes.
 “It needs to be about creating a sense of shared community, about seeing that we are all in this together.
 That’s how this will change.”